 The Board has also given careful consideration to the recommendations of the Davies Review.
 The Board has reviewed its composition and believes that the current appointments provide an appropriate range of skills, experience and diversity.
-In order to maintain its diversity, the Board is committed to continuing its implementation of the recommendations of the Davies Review as part of its succession planning over future years.
+In order to maintain its diversity, the Board is committed to continuing its implementation of the recommendations of the Davies Review as part of its succession planning over future years and by complying with the disclosure requirement of DTR 7.2.8 in terms of the Company's diversity policy.